laurieroy/react-unspash-search/README.md

 # Pics

-This is a code along to display a search bar, display results in a list
+This is a code along to search for stock photos.
+It will display a search bar, fetch results (using axios) from the unsplash API and display results in a list.

 # Getting Started with Create React App